atomiv/atomiv.github.io/content/_framework/recruitment/define.md

 Some of the factors that affect these definitions include: building for short term v building for long term, value driven business v outcomes driven business, desire to retain existing culture v desire to transform existing culture, immediate impact required v gradual ramping up.

 <!-- Ideal vs good enough, how do you know when to stop looking (maybe in another section), indicators which one is suitable in which cases -->

+Example is as follows.

+Hard skills:

+* golang and/or c++
+* distributed systems
+* has worked on projects from ideation to production
+* 5-7 years of enterprise experience

+Soft skills:

+* potential for leading a team
+* interested in mentoring + development
+* works well in an autonomous environment

+Motivation:

+* not impressed by current state of market
+* disillusioned by small contribution in big company
+* interested by specific technical challenge

 ## Interview Process